Semi-infinite highest weight categories: Examples

-This diagram demonstrates that $\widetilde{T}(0)$ has both an infinite ascending $\Delta$-flag with $\widetilde{\Delta}(0)$ at the bottom and subquotients as indicated by the straight lines, and an infinite descending $\nabla$-flag with $\widetilde{\nabla}(0)$ at the top and subquotients indicated by the wiggly lines; cf. Claim~4 above.
-Given the indecomposable tilting modules $\widetilde{T}(i)$ for $A$, one can now compute the coalgebra $C$ arising from the tilting generator $\widetilde{T} := \bigoplus_{i \geq 0} \widetilde{T}(i)$ according to the general recipe from Definition~\ref{rd2}.
-We leave this to the reader, but display below the homomorphisms $f_{i,j}^{(\ell)}:\widetilde{T}(i) \rightarrow \widetilde{T}(j)$ in the endomorphism algebra $B := \End_A(\widetilde{T})^{\op}$ which are ``dual'' to the basis elements $c_{i,j}^{(\ell)}$ of the coalgebra $C=B^\star$ as above.
+This diagram demonstrates that $T'(0)$ has both an infinite ascending $\Delta$-flag with $\Delta'(0)$ at the bottom and subquotients as indicated by the straight lines, and an infinite descending $\nabla$-flag with $\nabla'(0)$ at the top and subquotients indicated by the wiggly lines; cf. Claim~4 above.
+Given the indecomposable tilting modules $T'(i)$ for $A$, one can now compute the coalgebra $C$ arising from the tilting generator $T' := \bigoplus_{i \geq 0} T'(i)$ according to the general recipe from Definition~\ref{rd2}.
+We leave this to the reader, but display below the homomorphisms $f_{i,j}^{(\ell)}:T'(i) \rightarrow T'(j)$ in the endomorphism algebra $B := \End_A(T')^\op$ which are dual to the basis elements $c_{i,j}^{(\ell)}$ of the coalgebra $C=B^\star$ as above.

-The map $f_{i,i}^{(i)}:\widetilde{T}(i)\rightarrow\widetilde{T}(i)$ is the identity endomorphism, and $f_{i,j}^{(\ell)}:\widetilde{T}(i)\rightarrow\widetilde{T}(j)$ for $\ell > \max(i,j)$ has irreducible image and coimage isomorphic to $\widetilde{L}(\ell)$, i.e., it sends the (unique) irreducible copy of $\widetilde{L}(\ell)$ in the head of $\widetilde{T}(i)$ to the irreducible $\widetilde{L}(\ell)$ in the socle of $\widetilde{T}(j)$.
-The remaining maps $f_{i,j}^{(i)}, f_{i,j}^{(j)}:\widetilde{T}(i)\rightarrow\widetilde{T}(j)$ for $i \neq j$ are depicted below:
+The map $f_{i,i}^{(i)}:T'(i)\rightarrow T'(i)$ is the identity endomorphism, and $f_{i,j}^{(\ell)}:T'(i)\rightarrow T'(j)$ for $\ell > \max(i,j)$ has irreducible image and coimage isomorphic to $L'(\ell)$, i.e., it sends the (unique) irreducible copy of $L'(\ell)$ in the head of $T'(i)$ to the irreducible $L'(\ell)$ in the socle of $T'(j)$.
+The remaining maps $f_{i,j}^{(i)}, f_{i,j}^{(j)}:T'(i)\rightarrow T'(j)$ for $i \neq j$ are depicted below:

-\begin{remark} The above example can be changed slightly to obtain an essentially finite example with poset $\Lambda:=\mathbb{Z}$ with the ordering reversed to the natural ordering: Let $D$ be the essentially finite-dimensional locally unital algebra defined by the following quiver:
+\begin{remark} The above example can be changed slightly to obtain an essentially finite example with weight poset $\Lambda:=\mathbb{Z}$ ordered by the opposite of the natural ordering.
+To do this, let $D$ be the essentially finite-dimensional locally unital algebra defined by the following quiver: